 Maps should be provided locating the project in both regional and local contexts.
 The topography of the proposal site should be detailed with contours at suitable increments, shown with respect to Australian Height Datum (AHD).
 Significant features of the locality should be included on the maps.
 Such features would include any locations subsequently referred to in the EIS (e.g. the nearest noise sensitive locations) that are not included on other maps in Section 4.2.
-Commentary on the maps should be provided highlighting the significant topographical features.
+Commentary on the maps should be provided highlighting the significant topographical features, including waterways, drainages and water-bodies.